Edinunzio/ten_east/README.md

  - This does not yet send an email, but it does track the user who sent it, the invitee, their email, and a timestamp.

 **View Offerings**
  - There is a list view of Offerings, and a Detail view.
 Clicking on any Offering title or "view details" button will take you to the detail view
  - Clicking on the "Request Allocation" will take you to the request allocation form for the particular offering you were inspecting.
+ - Each offering references "tags" that are stored in the OfferingTags table.
+You can see them as outlined "pills" in each offering summary listing.

 **Request Allocation**
  - Allows users to submit a request allocation for the offering they are currently viewing